HMS Abdiel (M39): Mediterranean

 On 24 to 28 April 1941 they formed part of "Operation Dunlop".
 Dido, Abdiel and destroyers Janus, Jervis and Nubian, having discharged naval stores at Malta, proceeded to Alexandria.

-On 21 May 1941 Abdiel laid a field of 150 mines off Akra Dhoukaton (Cape Dukato, southern tip of Lefkada island, Ionian sea).
-On the field were later the same day lost the Italian destroyer Carlo Mirabello (1,840 tons), the gunboat Pellegrino Matteucci and the German transports Kybfels (7764 GRT) and Marburg (7564 GRT) which were transporting a large contingent of the 2nd Panzer Division from Patras in Greece across the Adriatic Sea to the port of Taranto in Italy.
+On 21 May 1941 Abdiel laid a field of 150 mines off Akra Dhoukaton (Cape Dukato, southern tip of Lefkada island, Ionian Sea).
+Later that day the Italian destroyer Carlo Mirabello (1,840 tons), was sunk on the minefield with the gunboat Pellegrino Matteucci and the German transports Kybfels (7,764 GRT) and Marburg (7,564 GRT) which were transporting a large contingent of the 2nd Panzer Division from Patras in Greece across the Adriatic Sea to the port of Taranto in Italy.

-On the night of 26–27 May, Abdiel, escorted by the destroyer Hero and the Australian destroyer HMAS Nizam, landed 800 Commandos at Suda Bay.
+On the night of 26/27 May, Abdiel, escorted by the destroyer Hero and the Australian destroyer HMAS Nizam, landed 800 Commandos at Suda Bay.
 On 31 May 1941, Abdiel sailed from Alexandria for Sfakia, Crete with the light cruiser Phoebe and three destroyers.
 During the following night these ships removed 4,000 troops from Crete.

-Between December 1942 and April 1943 Abdiel, in cooperation with the minelaying submarine Rorqual and Abdiel's sister ship Welshman, laid several minefields with about 2,000 mines in the Strait of Sicily.
+Between December 1942 and April 1943 Abdiel, in cooperation with the mine laying submarine Rorqual and Abdiel's sister ship Welshman, laid several minefields with about 2,000 mines in the Strait of Sicily.